Getting Started with REST API

 3. Authenticate with the Access Token

-Using the Access Token provided in the authorization response, the API client can now access the REST API on behalf of the authorizing user.
+With the Access Token from the authorization response, the API client can access the REST API on behalf of the user.

 The number of Authorization requests is limited to 15 requests per 15 minutes per key.
 If you exceed the limit, a warning message is displayed.